terrytaylorbonn/terrytaylorbonn.github.io/0-demo.markdown

 *(the other half is the internal agent; together they make up an LLM)*<br>
 <img src="/assets/M-11b.png" alt="drones" width="27%"><br>

-The following diagram shows what an LLM TF (and CNN, NN in general) really does.
+The following diagram summarizes the core function performed by an LLM TF.
 You often read that it computes the new token from the last token.
-Nonsense (the computed data for the new token ends up in the last token, but this data was computed from all tokens).
-The TF runs a complex pattern matching algorithm that generates an output (in GPT-3 12288 FP-16 #s) that is a classification of the input (which is then used to selecxt 1 token out of ~50K tokens).
+Nonsense.
+The computed data for the new token ends up in the last token, but this data was computed from all tokens.
+The TF runs a complex pattern matching algorithm on the last token embeddings (12288 FP16 #s in GPT-3) that generates an output that is a classification of the input (used to select 1 token out of ~50K tokens as the next token).

-**The TF is an engineering marvel** that has incredibly valuable applications.
+**The TF is an engineering marvel** that has applications everywhere in the digital world.
 But intelligence?
 Nonsense.
-Its a brute-force hack using matrix math, not neurons (the term "neural network" is a marketing term, convincing because the matrix math diagrams roughly look like a neural net).
+Its a brute-force hack using matrix math, not neurons (the term "neural network" is a marketing term, convincing because the matrix math diagrams look like a crude simplification of a neural net).

 <img src="/assets/hack-08.png" alt="drones" width="40%">